geerlingguy/internet-monitoring/README.md

 For speedtest the only relevant configuration is how often you want the check to happen.
 It is at 30 minutes by default which might be too much if you have limit on downloads.
 This is changed by editing `scrape_interval` under `speedtest` in [/prometheus/prometheus.yml](./prometheus/prometheus.yml).

-Once configurations are done let's start it up.
-From the /prometheus project directory run the following command:
+Once configurations are done, run the following command:

     $ docker-compose up -d